ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Added security consideration on replay protection (Section 8).

 * New IANA registries "ACE Groupcomm Key Registry" and "ACE Groupcomm Profile Registry" (Section 9).

+# Requirements on Application Profiles

+This section lists the requirements on application profiles of this specification,for the convenience of profile designers.

+* Specify the communication protocol the members of the group must use (e.g., multicast CoAP).

+* Specify the security protocol the group members must use to protect their communication (e.g., group OSCORE).
+This must provide encryption, integrity and replay protection.

+* Specify the exact encoding of 'scope' (See {{ssec-authorization-request}}).

+* Specify the negotiation of parameters for signature algorithm and signature keys (See TBD).

+* Specify and register the application profile identifier (See {{ssec-key-distribution-request}}).

+* Optionally, profile of ACE {{I-D.ietf-ace-oauth-authz}} to use between Client and KDC.

+* Optionally, encoding of public keys, of 'client\_cred', and of 'pub\_keys' if COSE_Keys are not used (See {{ssec-key-distribution-response}}).

 # Acknowledgments
 {: numbered="no"}